snipesharp/snipesharp/README.md

 </p>

 # About
-Snipesharp is an easy to use Minecraft name Sniper coded in C# thats focused on both speed and user friendliness.
+Snipesharp is an easy to use Minecraft name Sniper featuring 24/7 giftcard & normal sniping, Discord RPC & more!
+Snipesharp is coded in .NET C# and is focused on both speed and user friendliness.

 ### Created by: